modxorg/Docs/en/contribute/documentation/style-guide.md

  Select **Document > New > Template** from the **File** menu.

 ## Naming images andshots

  When uploading images or screenshots, name must be related to page's title.
 If same page contains more than a image, you can additionaly give a number.
 For example, in Payment Method page, images will be named as _paymentmethod01_, _paymentmethod02_, etc.

 ## Platform

  MODX runs on many different platforms.
 When documenting a feature that varies by platform, note the platform before the example or exception.
 Readers can then skip sections, rather than reading a paragraph before finding it is not relevant, and having to search for the correct section.

  Phrase language and layout in a way that allows future editors familiar with a platform to add valid examples.
 Platform variations are a sensitive topic, keep language neutral and factual.
 For example:

- **Wrong**
+#### Wrong

  To start MODX POS double click start.bat

- **Correct**
+#### Correct

-#### Linux
+### Linux

  To start MODX POS run the shell script start.sh either by clicking it or by typing ./start.sh from a shell.

-#### Windows
+### Windows

  To start MODX POS run the batch file start.bat either by double clicking it or by typing start.bat from the command line.

 ## Other Conventions

-127. When describing options always start from left to right and from top to bottom.
+When describing options always start from left to right and from top to bottom.

 - If you have a list of items (for example a list of files to be downloaded) order them alphabetically unless there is a more obvious logical order.
 - Try to be consistent with the way you describe similar processes.
 For example don't mix mouse navigation in with keystrokes in the same procedure unless it's really necessary.
 In general, pick your interaction style (menus, keystrokes etc) and stick with it throughout the document.

-  - Do not use contractions (don't, you're, etc).
+- Do not use contractions (don't, you're, etc)

 ## Writing for a global audience

- pen source software is global by definition.
-Keep in mind that people from all over the globe have access to it and its related documentation.
+## source software is global by definition.
+Keep in mind that people from all over the globe have access to it and its related documentation

  Some important recommendations: